Sergix/arm-microprocessor-simulator/README.md

 Press **Reset** to reset the display, memory, and registers, but keep all breakpoints intact.

+#### Trace Logs

+The **Trace** function is used to output a log of all CPU steps to `./trace.log` to inspect all register information after the result of each instruction cycle.
+The format for each entry is:
+`step_number program_counter checksum nzcv mode r0 r1 r2 r3 r4 r5 r6 r7 r8 r9 r10 r11 r12 r13 r14 `

+The **Trace** button in the UI will be *green* when trace logging is active for the currently loaded executable.

 #### Hotkeys

 1. Load File: Ctrl-O